mwpenny/portal64-still-alive/README.md

 # Build (default build with english audio)
 make

-# In case you have any trouble with ROM running on hardware try
+# In case you have any trouble with the ROM running on hardware try padding the ROM.

+make fix-nowine

+# You can also try the old way of paddinng the ROM
-# wine install required to run properly
+# wine install required to run properly, you don't need both.

 sudo apt install wine
 make fix
 ```